 The Kosmos-49 mission data tables occupied 648 pages (three volumes) (Dolginov et al., 1967), and the Kosmos-321 mission data tables occupied 173 pages (Dolginov et al., 1976).
-The data were digitized by the Laboratory of Geophysical Data of Geophysical Center of RAS within the three summer months of 2019.
-For the convenience of users, in the digital version of the catalogues the table structure has been slightly changed as follows.
+The data were digitized by the Laboratory of Geophysical Data at the Geophysical Center of the Russian Academy of Sciences (RAS) within the three summer months of 2019.
+For the convenience of users, in the digital version of the catalogs the table structure has been slightly changed as follows.